-The Farmers Market Vendor Guide was developed to provide standards, guidelines and consistent information for farmers, food vendors and inspectors about food items that may be sold at farmers' markets and conditions that must be met at the point of sale.
+The Farmers Market Vendor Guide was developed to provide standards, guidelines and consistent information for farmers, food vendors and inspectors about food items that may be sold at farmers markets and conditions that must be met at the point of sale.
 The Guide represents a collaborative effort of the West Virginia Department of Agriculture (WVDA), the West Virginia Farmers Market Association and the West Virginia University Extension Service.

-All Farmers Markets operating in West Virginia must register annually with the West Virginia
+All farmers markets operating in West Virginia must register annually with the West Virginia

 Department of Agriculture (WVDA) at no cost.
-Consignment Farmers Markets, in addition to registering with the WVDA, are REQUIRED to obtain a food establishment permit from their local health department.
+Consignment farmers markets, in addition to registering with the WVDA, are REQUIRED to obtain a FOOD ESTABLISHMENT PERMIT from their local health department.

-Depending upon the product sold, a vendor may be required to obtain a Farmers Market Vendor Permit from WVDA at a cost of \$35 per year, and/or a Food Establishment Permit from the local health department.
-Vendors are exempt from obtaining a farmers market vendor permit if they are delivering their products to a consignment farmers' market only, if they are selling fresh, uncut produce or non-potentially hazardous food products.
+Depending upon the product sold, a vendor may be required to obtain a Farmers Market Vendor Permit from WVDA at a cost of \$35 per year.
+Vendors are exempt from obtaining a FARMERS MARKET VENDOR PERMIT if they are selling fresh, uncut produce or non-potentially hazardous food products.